NethServer/ns8-docs/webtop.rst

 Subscribing remote resources
 ============================

-WebTop supports subscription to remote calendars and contacts (directory) using cardDAV, calDav and iCal.
+WebTop supports subscription to remote calendars and contacts (directory) using CardDAV, CalDAV and iCal.

 Remote calendars
 ----------------

 An Internet Calendar can be added and synchronized.
 To do so just click the right button on personal calendars, :guilabel:`Add Internet Calendar`.
-Two types of remote calendars are supported: Webcal (ics format) and CalDAV.
+Two types of remote calendars are supported: WebCal (ICS format) and CalDAV.

 .. note::

-   Synchronization of Webcal calendars (ics) is always done by downloading every event on the remote resource every time, while only the differences are synchronized with the CalDAV mode
+   Synchronization of Webcal calendars (ICS) is always done by downloading every event on the remote resource every time, while only the differences are synchronized with the CalDAV mode

 Example of Google Cal remote calendar (Webcal only - ICS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^